Feyerabend/vm/debug/README.md

 ### Disassembler

-If we take the following 'binary':
+If we take the following 'binary' in 'sample.b':

 ```code
 38,13,0,28,0,12,0,27,1,5,11,16,27,1,30,